 It is most popularly used in preparing stuffed mackerel or pomfret, but it’s so versatile that you can use it in your curries and marinades.

-- Stuffing: Traditionally this masala is used as stuffing to make Stuffed Mackerels or Pomfrets.
+- Stuffing: Traditionally, this masala is used as stuffing to make stuffed mackerels, stuffed squids, or Pomfrets.

 - Marinades: It's perfect for marinating fish to make rechead masala fish, prawns, squid, and other seafood.
 You can also use it to marinate chicken and make rechead masala chicken, lamb, or any other meat.

-- Stir-fries: Add a spoonful of rechead masala to your stir-fries like prawn chili fry for a delicious burst of flavor.
+- Stir-fries: Add a spoonful of rechead masala to your stir-fries, like prawn chili fry.
 It is also added to curries.
+Instead of making Goan squid masala with onion, tomato, and simple spices, try this rechead masala for squids.

-This Goan masala is moderately spicy.
+This Goan masala is medium-spicy.
 You can adjust it by adding or reducing Kashmiri red chilies and black pepper.

 You can store it in an airtight container.
-Label it with the date of packing.
-Keep it in the freezer for a long storage life.
+Label it with the date it was packed.
+Store it in the freezer for a long storage life.
 It stays good for a month.

 Yes, you can use it in making vegetable stir fry or stuffed okra, eggplant, etc.